kaikai1024/ethereum-me/solidity_me.md

 warning: division on integer literals used to truncate in earlier versions, but it will now convert into a rational number, i.e. 5/2 is not equal to 2, but to 2.5.

-note: number literal expressions are converted into a non-literal type as soon as they are used with non-literal expressions.
+note: number literal expressions are converted into a non-literal type as soon as they are used with non-literal expressions. ***??still prob about literal. understand but how to translate***

+#### string literals
+they don't imply trailing zeroes as in C; "foo" represents three bytes not four.
+string literals support escape characters.
+#### hexadecimal literals
+hex"001122FF",
+hexademical literals behave like string literals and have the same convertibility restrictions.
+#### enums
+enums are one way to create a user-defined type in solidity. they are explicitly convertible to and from all integer types but implicit conversion is not allowed.
+enums needs at least one member.
+#### function types